-Remedial and testing works were undertaken in August 2016, with the results provided to the Department of Environmental Regulation and the Department of Health for further consideration and advice.
+Remedial and testing works were undertaken in August 2016, with the results provided to the Department of Water and Environmental Regulation and the Department of Health for further consideration and advice.

-Funding for the park’s restoration was confirmed in the 2017/2018 budget, and will see works get underway from April 2018.
+Funding for the park’s restoration was confirmed in the 2017/2018 budget, and works got underway in April 2018.

 A timeline of the work schedule is below.